Jennifer Coolidge: 2011–2019: 2 Broke Girls and stand-up comedy

-2020–present: The White Lotus, and critical acclaim
+2020–present: The White Lotus and continued film roles

 In 2020, she starred in Like a Boss, the first studio comedy film of the 2020s, for Paramount Pictures, co-starring with Tiffany Haddish, Rose Byrne, and Salma Hayek.
 Coolidge had a supporting role in Emerald Fennell's directorial debut Promising Young Woman as the mother of Carey Mulligan's character, Cassie.
 The movie received universal acclaim upon release.

-In October 2020, Coolidge was cast as Tanya, a troubled woman on vacation, in Mike White's comedy-drama series The White Lotus and began filming shortly after in Hawaii.
-The show premiered in July 2021 and was widely praised, with Coolidge receiving critical acclaim and winning a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her performance.
-Coolidge reprised her role for the second season.
+In October 2020, Coolidge was cast as Tanya McQuoid, a troubled wealthy woman on vacation, in Mike White's comedy-drama series The White Lotus and began filming shortly after in Hawaii.
+The show premiered in July 2021 and was widely acclaimed, with Daniel D'Addario of Variety calling it the "role of a lifetime" and deeming Coolidge a "Hollywood MVP".
+She won a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her performance.
+Coolidge reprised her role for the second season, and received a second Emmy Award for Outstanding Supporting Actress in a Drama Series for the role at the 75th Emmy Awards.

-In 2021, she starred in the Netflix Christmas romantic comedy Single All the Way alongside Michael Urie, Philemon Chambers, and Kathy Najimy.
-In 2022, Coolidge starred in Netflix's mini-series The Watcher along with Naomi Watts and Bobby Cannavale.
+In 2021, Coolidge starred in the Netflix Christmas romantic comedy Single All the Way alongside Michael Urie, Philemon Chambers, and Kathy Najimy.
+The following year, she starred in Netflix's mini-series The Watcher along with Naomi Watts and Bobby Cannavale.

+In 2024, Coolidge starred in and executive produced Dito Montiel's comedy film Riff Raff.
+She told Forbes that, when she was offered the role, "I've never been offered a part like her. […] There's a certain woman that I've played quite a few times - some sort of rich, spoiled woman or something, but this was something very different.
+This was someone who had a pretty decent beginning of her life, but ended up not desired by her ex-husband anymore and very lost."

+Public image

+Coolidge is widely considered a gay icon, often impersonated by drag queens, with Coolidge noting in 2021 that she surrounded herself socially with gay men and women from a young age.
+Coolidge has also long been vocal about her support for the LGBTQ+ community.

+Coolidge was included on Time's "The 100 Most Influential People of 2023", and was featured on the magazine cover for the issue.
+She also hosted the 2023 Time 100 gala.
+In February 2023, Coolidge was named Woman of the Year by Harvard's Hasty Pudding Theatricals.